Robert C. Weaver: Washington: HUD

 Johnson wanted a strong proponent for the new department.
 Johnson worried about Weaver's political sense.
 Johnson seriously considered other candidates, none of whom was black.
 He wanted a top administrator, but also someone who was exciting.
 Johnson was worried about how the new Secretary would interact with congressional representatives from the Solid South; they were overwhelmingly Democrat as most African Americans were still disenfranchised and excluded from the political system.
 This was expected to change as the federal government enforced civil rights and the provisions of the Voting Rights Act of 1965.
-As candidates, Johnson considered the politician Richard Daley, mayor of Chicago; and the philanthropist Laurence Rockefeller.
+As candidates, Johnson considered the politician Richard Daley, mayor of Chicago; and the philanthropist Laurance Rockefeller.

 Ultimately, Johnson believed that Weaver was the best-qualified administrator.
 His assistant Bill Moyers had rated Weaver highly on potential effectiveness as the new secretary.
 Moyers noted Weaver's strong accomplishments and ability to create teams.
 Ten days after receiving the report, the president put forward the nomination, and Weaver was successfully confirmed by the United States Senate.

 Weaver served as Secretary of United States Department of Housing and Urban Development from 1966 to 1968.

 Weaver had expressed his concerns about African Americans' housing issue before 1930 in his article, "Negroes Need Housing", published by the magazine The Crisis of the NAACP after the Stock Market Crash.
 He noted there was a great difference between the income of most African Americans and the cost of living; African Americans did not have enough housing supply because of many social factors, including the long economic decline of rural areas in the South.
 He suggested a government housing program to enable all the African Americans the chance to buy or rent their house.